solodev/cloud-documentation/src/Groups/update/index.md

-# Update or Delate Group
+# Update or Delete Group

 The modify group modal allows you to make changes to your group.